-The overall education level of Elmwood Park is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.57% of adults 25 and older in the village have at least a bachelor's degree.
+In terms of college education, Elmwood Park is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.57% of adults 25 and older in the village have at least a bachelor's degree.

-The per capita income in Elmwood Park in 2010 was $27,064, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $108,256 for a family of four.
+The per capita income in Elmwood Park in 2010 was $28,914, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $115,656 for a family of four.
 However, Elmwood Park contains both very wealthy and poor people as well.

 Elmwood Park is an extremely ethnically-diverse village.
 The people who call Elmwood Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elmwood Park residents report their race to be White, followed by Asian.
 Elmwood Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 30.61% of the village’s residents.
 Important ancestries of people in Elmwood Park include Polish, Italian, Irish, German, and English.

 Foreign born people are also an important part of Elmwood Park's cultural character, accounting for 26.52% of the village’s population.

 The most common language spoken in Elmwood Park is English.
 Other important languages spoken here include Spanish and Polish.